 The System User corresponds to the entity controlling the DataFort platform in which the DCC (with embedded module) is inserted.
 The System User assumes the roles of User, Primary Cryptographic Officer, and Recovery Officer.
-There may be only a single System User per module with each role corresponding to an escalation of privileges.
+There may be only a single System User per module.
+Each role corresponding to an escalation of privileges.

 When the module first boots, no operators are authenticated.
 The System User must authenticate to the module via an AKEP2 protocol.
 Successful authentication places this operator into the Primary Cryptographic Officer role and also establishes a secure channel to the SEP.
-The System User is considered to be in the Primary Crypto Officer role as long as the secure channel is open (i.e. The session key material is in the module).
-While the secure channel is open, the System User may elect to escalate privileges to the Recovery Officer Role by completing the OTP (One Time Password) service, or the System User may elect to reduce privileges by assuming the User role (accomplished by closing the secure channel).
+In this role, the System User may choose to either escalate privileges by completing the OTP (One Time Password) service, or the System User may elect to reduce privileges by assuming the User role.
+From the User role, an AKEP2 reauthentication is required in order to re-assume the Primary Cryptographic Officer role.
+From the Recovery Officer role, the System User is transitioned by the module back to Primary Cryptographic Officer role after the completion of any service reserved exclusively for the Recovery Officer role.